nexus421/KotNexLib/README.md

 If you have any additional useful features or wishes, tell me!

-Warning: Breaking Changes with 2.0.0.
+Warning: Breaking Changes with 2.0.0 and 3.0.0.
 Cleaned the folder structure.
 You may need to re-import some methods.

 ## Gradle Integration